 22. Bill Baggs Cape Florida State Park

 The Bill Baggs Cape Florida State Park is situated in Key Biscayne.
-It is home to the notable Cape Florida Lighthouse that was constructed in 1825.
+It is home to the notable Cape Florida Lighthouse which was constructed in 1825.

-You can experience awe-inspiring views of Biscayne Bay and the Atlantic Ocean from atop this historic lighthouse.
-As the lighthouse is located on a beautiful beach, you can enjoy other thrilling activities, including kayaking and shoreline fishing.
+From atop this historic lighthouse, you can experience awe-inspiring views of Biscayne Bay and the Atlantic Ocean.
+As the lighthouse is on a beautiful beach, you can enjoy other thrilling activities, including kayaking and shoreline fishing.

 23. Pigeon Key & Seven Mile Bridge